 *Alameda County includes two health departments that report cases separately: Alameda County and Berkeley City.
 Los Angeles County includes three health departments that report cases separately: Los Angeles County, Pasadena City, and Long Beach City.

-†The rash onset for this patient occurred in late December of 2018.
+†The rash onset for one of these patients occurred in late December of 2018.
 Due to reporting methods of the Centers for Disease Control and Prevention, the patient will be included in California's 2019 case counts.

 §To address potential confidentiality concerns with small numbers, data from counties with populations less than 250,000 are not individually displayed.